H+H Blog

 Handel’s Messiah: Fact or Fiction?

-By Sally Bradford With thanks to Teresa Neff Few masterworks of Baroque music can rival Handel’s Messiah for its eternal popularity.
-Many of us are familiar with Messiah, but some may have heard myths and legends about this great work.
+By Sally Bradford Few works of Baroque music can rival Handel’s Messiah for its eternal popularity.
+Many of us are familiar with Messiah, but some may have heard myths and legends about this great piece.
 How many of these questions are you able to answer correctly?
-1. Did Handel write …
+1. Did Handel write Messiah intending it to become …

 Learn More